chenyueqi/Othello-Based-FileSystem/README.md

 # multi-dc
-This is a simulation experiment to test a design of multi-datacenter file system, which based on Othello.
+This is a simulation experiment to verify a design of multi-datacenter file system, which based on Othello.

+The baseline is consistant hash method.

+In each directory has a more detailed README.

 ## Author
 Yueqi Chen (Yueqichen.0x0@gmail.com)